 To complete your online application please visit the University of Wisconsin's

-application site; for more detailed instructions please check the TCS
+application site; for more detailed instructions (and if you are an international student) please check the TCS